 The procedure for applying gel polish involves multiple steps.
 You have to apply the basecoat, the color coats and the topcoat.
 Each of the coats need to be cured under a UV or LED lamp set to a specific wavelength.

 So what exactly happens when that UV light shines on the gel polish?
 Well, first of all, the gel polish contains a chemical that reacts to the light.

 The UV lights start the reaction which polymerizes the resin.
 The process of polymerization is what causes the gel to harden.
 However, it also creates heat in the process.
 That could be the reason why some people feel heat spikes.

 In order to cure UV gel polish, it needs to be exposed to UV light.
-Each coat should be exposed to the UV light to make sure that it is completely cured.
+Each coat should be exposed to Ultraviolet light to make sure that it is completely cured.
 If not, there is a chance that the lower layers wouldn’t be completely cured.

 Note: the same is true of LED nail polish and LED light.